Retroactive jealousy is an obsessional problem. It sits under the umbrella of obsessive compulsive disorders (OCD).

 - Try to remember that the feelings of retroactive jealousy may relate to insecurities in your early years and not to what is happening now.

 We may not be able to undo the traumatic experience of early years, but through psychotherapy we can learn to understand more about them, to understand that the strong jealous feelings we experience may relate to past events rather than the present, and so limit their capacity to undermine our present relationships.

 By containing the negative experience we take responsibility for it and by doing so we can start to live more constructively in the present.

 I have twenty years of experience of working with people, many of whom have struggled to manage retroactive jealousy.
-People who have needed to address their experience of intrusive thoughts that interfere with their mental health around these subjects.
+These are people who have needed to address their experience of intrusive thoughts, thoughts that interfere with their mental health around these subjects.

 Giving yourself the chance to speak in a confidential setting may prove helpful, it may be the beginning of starting to work out how to do something that may make you feel better about yourself.

 It may give you the chance to develop new and important insights into yourself.
 This in turn may help you to develop greater confidence and emotional stability.